Key Takeaways

 Nationwide3.75$147105

 For our Minnesota general liability insurance ratings, we analyzed pricing, coverage options and customer experience across 408 industries within the state.
-Our analysis focuses on 1-to-4-person businesses, which represent a large share of Minnesota's small business market, while weighting results to ensure broader industry and location representation across Hennepin County, Ramsey County, Dakota County and smaller markets throughout the state.
+Our analysis focuses on one-to-four-person businesses, which represent a large share of Minnesota's small business market, while weighting results to ensure broader industry and location representation across Hennepin County, Ramsey County, Dakota County and smaller markets throughout the state.

 95%